Northampton: Local government

+The main governing body for Northampton since 2021 has been West Northamptonshire Council which is a unitary authority covering Northampton and the western half of Northamptonshire.
+Northampton is also covered by 13 civil parishes which form a more local tier of government.

+Civic history

 The town existed as an ancient borough in the medieval period, before being one of the 178 boroughs to be reformed under the Municipal Corporations Act in 1835, with a democratically elected council replacing the corporation before it.
 Town government alternated between the Liberals and Conservatives, and the town achieved independence from Northamptonshire in 1888 when it became a county borough.
 It had six electoral wards from 1898, nine wards from 1900 and 12 wards from 1911.
 From 1931 until it was abolished in 1974, the county borough contained only the parish of Northampton.

 On 1 April 1974, the county borough and parish were abolished and the area became part of the new Northampton district in the non-metropolitan county of Northamptonshire.

 The new Northampton district was formed from: